cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 to 255 are used.)
-This maintains the structure of the initial bytes: as for the other major types, the length of these always depends on the additional information in the first byte. {{fpnoconttbl2}} lists the values assigned and available for simple types.
+This maintains the structure of the initial bytes: as for the other major types, the length of these always depends on the additional information in the first byte. {{fpnoconttbl2}} lists the numeric values assigned and available for simple values.

 |   Value | Semantics       |
 |---------|-----------------|